chaunceyt/aichat-workspace-operator/README.md

 # AIChat Workspace Operator

-Disclaimer: This project is currently under development and may change rapidly, including breaking changes.
+**Disclaimer**: This project is currently under development and may change rapidly, including breaking changes.
 Use with caution in production environments.

 Create AIChat Workspaces powered by [Open WebUI](https://openwebui.com/) and [Ollama](https://ollama.com/)